bjorgkav/concreteml-covid-classifier/README.md

 ## Instructions
 - This project does not contain a virtual environment or the libraries required to make the project run (yet).
 Make your own and install the packages mentioned in requirements.txt to get things going.
-- THis project DOES contain the Django files for the app.
+- This project DOES contain the Django files for the server-side app.
 Use those.
+- The desktop client app is going to be implemented using tkinter, customtkinter, and the pygubu suite (pygubu, pygubu-designer)
+  - All required packages can be installed via pip
+  - The pygubu suite is a WYISWYG editor for tk, ttk, and customtkinter.